Run a new Machine

 sleep inf

-Here’s a trivial entrypoint.sh you can use with the above example:
+Here’s a trivial entrypoint.sh you can use to test the above example:

 #! /bin/bash